BlasBenito/spatialRF/README.md

 -   **The input format is data.frame**.
 At the moment, tibbles are not fully supported.
--   **The number of rows must be somewhere between 100 and \~5000**, but that will depend on the RAM available in your system.
-However, this limitation only affects spatial analyses performed with `rf_spatial()`, while all other modeling and plotting functions should work without a distance matrix (if they don’t tell me, that’d be a bug!), and therefore analyses in large datasets can still be done with the package.
+-   **The number of rows must be somewhere between 100 and \~5000**, at least if your target is fitting spatial models.
+This limitation comes from the fact that the distance matrix grows in size very fast with increasing number of training records, so for large datasets there might not be enough RAM memory in your machine.
--   **The number of predictors should be larger than 3**, fitting a Random Forest model is moot otherwise.
+-   **The number of predictors should be larger than 3**.
+Fitting a Random Forest model is moot otherwise.
--   **Factors in the response or the predictors are not explicitly supported in the package**, they may work, or they won’t, but in any case, I designed this package for quantitative data alone.
-However, binary data with values 0 and 1 in the response variable are supported.
+-   **Factors in the response or the predictors are not explicitly supported in the package**.
+They may work, or they won’t, but in any case, I designed this package for quantitative data alone.
+However, binary responses with values 0 and 1 are partially supported.
 -   **Must be free of `NA`**.
 You can check if there are NA records with `sum(apply(df, 2, is.na))`.
 If the result is larger than 0, then just execute `df <- na.omit(df)` to remove rows with empty cells.